 - Claudia Castillo, born 1977, suffered from tuberculosis-damaged airways.
 Operated on 12.06.2008 at Hospital Clinic Barcelona, Spain.
 She received a cadaveric trachea graft which was implanted as a bronchus transplant, with the use of bioreactor for the purpose of regeneration.
 The organ was prepared without the knowledge of authorities in the veterinary lab of Martin Birchall at the University of Bristol, Macchiarini’s student Philipp Jungebluth was part of the process (see my report for details).
 The operation was published in The Lancet, Macchiarini et al 2008.
 A follow-up Lancet paper Gonfiotti et al 2014 claimed the highly fragile patient had been travelling from January 2010 on for three years every 3-4 months from Barcelona to Florence, obviously on her own money, to be examined and to receive stents at Careggi, while always found in good health by Macchiarini and his partners.
 This was confirmed to me by her Spanish doctor Oriol Sibila from Hospital de la Santa Creu i Sant Pau in Barcelona, who first saw her on June 2013, after Jungebluth referred the patient to him.
 However, Claudia’s real medical state was very serious at all times, she lost her left lung last year.

 - D.D., female, born 1953.
 Diagnosis unknown (but likely no cancer).
-She was operated in October 2009 at Institut Dexeus in Barcelona, after the Hospital Clinic denied Macchiarini the permission.
-This patient received a cadaveric trachea, which according to Macchiarini’s lecture from 2010, was regenerated using so-called bionic method (no bioreactor) which Macchiarini developed together with his German partner Augustinus Bader (see my article here).
+She was operated by Macchiarini on her airways twice before she was transplanted in October 2009 at Institut Dexeus in Barcelona, after the Hospital Clinic denied Macchiarini permission.
+Jungebluth was present at that operation, as part of his studies.
+This patient received a cadaveric trachea, which was smuggled from the Hospital Clinic, and according to Macchiarini’s lecture from 2010, was regenerated using so-called bionic method (no bioreactor) which Macchiarini developed together with his German partner Augustinus Bader (see my article here).
 In an unpublished manuscript however, Macchiarini claimed same bioreactor-assisted method as with Claudia Castillo was used (see here).
-The patient was afterwards emergency treated 13 times in thoracic surgery (possibly in Careggi, Florence) because of dyspnoea (difficulties of breathing) caused by collapse of the graft, “without final resolution”.
+The patient was afterwards emergency treated 13 times in thoracic surgery because of dyspnoea (difficulties of breathing) caused by collapse of the graft, “without final resolution”.
 A tracheostomy was opened in 2012, according to this unpublished manuscript, “due to severe laryngeal stenosis”.
+My source however stated that the graft detached soon after the transplantation, causing infection, tracheostoma was opened to save this patient’s life (read here).
 Her current status is unknown.

 - Ciaran Lynch, born 2000 without functional trachea, received a homograft from Martin Elliott which functioned for 10 years.
 The boy received on 15.03.2010 from Macchiarini a trachea transplant (prepared in a lab at Royal Free Hospital, London, provenance was later on officially assigned to Italy) at Great Ormond Street Hospital in London.
 It was a cadaveric trachea in full, regenerated by bionic method (no bioreactor).
 Martin Elliott, but also Martin Birchall, were involved in the operation.
 Published in as Elliott et al, Lancet, 2013, a later follow-up as Hamilton et al 2015.
 See my article for details.

 - G.M, female, born 1987, diagnosed with left-side bronchomalacia (softness of bronchi).
 She was operated on 28.09.2010 at Careggi, Florence and received a cadaveric trachea graft to replace her left bronchus.
-Macchiarini’s clinical partners were Gonfiotti, Jaus and according to this unpublished manuscript, also Jungebluth.
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
 As severe complications with the graft ensued 2 months after the operation (aorto-bronchial fistula), she had her left lung removed and suffered “serious permanent brain damage”.
 Between 2010 and 2011 she underwent 7 interventions after transplantation (see also Corriere article).
 Current status unknown.

 - M.M, female, born 1945, suffered from tracheo-oesophageal fistula, which happened postoperatively after larynx cancer treatment.
 She was operated on 04.10.2010 at Careggi, Florence with a cadaveric trachea, namely the cervical and media-trachea section.
-Macchiarini’s clinical partners were Gonfiotti, Jaus and according to this unpublished manuscript, also Jungebluth.
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
 The patient suffered then from venal thromobosis and infection of tracheostomy, transplant became necrotic and she died around one year after hospital discharge (see also Corriere article), according to this unpublished manuscript, in September 2012, “of sudden massive upper gastrointestinal bleeding”.

 - Zhadyra Iglikova, born 1984.
 Russian patient who suffered tracheostomy after a car accident.
 She was operated by Macchiarini on 07.12.2010 at National Research Center of Surgery in Moscow and received a cadaveric trachea graft, namely cervical and mediastenic trachea section.
 Vladimir Parshin was Macchiarini’s operation partner.
 According to this unpublished manuscript, she received “a tracheoplasty with a T-tube” in April 2011, which suggest that the cadaveric graft was removed.
 An article by Dzemeshkevich 2015 described “graft’s stenosis due to scarring and granulation tissue formation without signs of preservation of native tracheal structure and function”.
 Patient according to journalist Johannes Wahlström alive, otherwise current status unknown.
 See my reporting here and this article in Filter.

 - F.F., male, born 1938, diagnosed with squamous neoplasia of trachea.
 Operated on 25.01.2011 at Careggi, Florence, received a cadaveric trachea graft, in full, with neocarena.
-Macchiarini’s clinical partners were Gonfiotti, Jaus and according to this unpublished manuscript, also Jungebluth.
+Macchiarini’s clinical partners were Gonfiotti, Jaus.
 The patient died very soon after, on 22.02.2011 (see also Corriere article), after “massive pulmonary embolism”.

 - Andemariam Beyene, born 1973.
 Diagnosed in Iceland with mucoepidermoid carcinoma, operated on 09.06.2011 at Karolinska University Hospital, Stockholm.
 He received a plastic trachea made at UCL and bioreactor regenerated at Karolinska Institutet (KI).
 This and other bioreactors came from the company Harvard Apparatus (now re-branded as BioStage).
 Philipp Jungebluth “regenerated” the trachea and took care of the patient.
 Beyene died 30.01.2014, his story is told in Bosse Lindquist’s documentary “Experimenten“.
 Published as Jungebluth et al, Lancet 2011.
 See my reporting here and here.